Batking74/Portfolio-Website/README.md

 # Portfolio Website

 ### Description
 Welcome to my personal website portfolio!
 This project showcases my skills, projects, and experiences in the world of Web Development and Engineering.
-It's not just a digital resume—it's a journey through my work and passions.
+It's not just a digital resume—it's a journey through my work and devotions.

 ![Image of Nazir's Portfolio Website](IMG/Portfolio_Website.webp)